Vam-Jam/KAC/docs/objects/CFileImage.md

 Set the offset of the CFileImage object.

 ## int getWidth()
-return the width of the png that the CFileImage object "point" to.
+Return the width of the png that the CFileImage object "point" to.

 ## int getHeight()
-return the Height of the png that the CFileImage object "point" to.
+Return the Height of the png that the CFileImage object "point" to.

 ## int getSizeInPixels()

 ## void setFilename(const string&in filename, ImageFileBase base)
 Use this to get your CFileImage object to "point" to your desired png.
 Filename can be a path, this will create folder in the Maps folder if the path doesn't exist.

-image are created by default in King Arthur's Gold/Base/Maps/yourimage.png.
+Image are created by default in King Arthur's Gold/Base/Maps/yourimage.png.
 <details>
 <summary>Example</summary>